2024-2025 Academic Catalog

 BIZ 202.
 Career Flight Takeoff.
 1 Hour

-In this course, School of Business Administration students will learn resume, interviewing, and networking skills that enable their career goals to take flight.
+School of Business Administration students will learn resume, interviewing, and networking skills that enable their career goals to take flight.
+Course is offered in Fall semesters.

 BIZ 301.
 Successfully Navigating Your Career Flight Plan.
 1 Hour